 1953 Newfooty imitates Subbuteo?

-Full time production lead to the "1953 type" players and bases.
-These new one-piece bases looked much more like the base of the "flat" Subbuteo figure of the time, but they were smaller in diametre, and the lead component of the base was visible from underneath.
+Full time production led to the "1953 type" players and bases.
+These new one-piece bases looked much more like the base of the "flat" Subbuteo figure of the time, but they were smaller in diametre, and the lead component of the base was still visible from underneath.
 Despite the small size, the base was far heavier than the Subbuteo equivalent.
 Add to this the steep sides and metal bottom, and it was difficult to flick the figure any distance.
-On the plus side, it was impossible for the players to fall over if assembled correctly, and some pretty impressive spinning could be achieved.
+On the plus side, it was almost impossible for the players to fall over if assembled correctly, and some pretty impressive spinning could be achieved.
 An odd feature that occurred with these bases were swirls of a different colour within the base.
 I've seen a white base with red swirl, and the player above has a black base with white swirl.
-The players themselves were the same transparent celluloid as the previous model, but they had been re-drawn, and re-shaped to the illustration of the player.
+The players themselves were the same transparent celluloid of the previous model, but they had been re-drawn, and re-shaped to the illustration of the player.
 Card figures were also still available.

 Something Newfooty did do first were plastic goals, which also arrived at this time to replace the hand-made versions.
 These were "perfectly formed from extruded rod" according to the price list of the time.
 They had a metal back bar for strength, but still look extremely flimsy.
 You can see where the plastic rods have been cut to size, and the net is simply glued on.

 The range of box sets expanded to four costing 10/11, 14/11, 19/11 and 45/4 respectively.
 Obviously, the most expensive set had the addition of a pitch.

 To help fight the competition from Mr Adolph's upstart game, Will Keeling found support from two prominent players of the day, Stanley Matthews and Nat Lofthouse.
 Pictures and support from these two legends adorn several boxes and rule books.